JuliaPOMDP/QuickPOMDPs.jl/README.md

 ## Discrete Explicit Interface

-The Discrete Explicit Interface is suitable for problems with small discrete state, action, and observation spaces.
-This interface is pedagogically useful because each element of the (S, A, O, R, T, Z, γ) tuple for a POMDP and (S, A, R, T, γ) tuple for an MDP is defined explicitly in a straightforward manner.
+The Discrete Explicit Interface is an older, less powerful interface suitable for problems with small discrete state, action, and observation spaces.
+Though it is less powerful, the interface may be pedagogically useful because each element of the (S, A, O, R, T, Z, γ) tuple for a POMDP and (S, A, R, T, γ) tuple for an MDP is defined explicitly in a straightforward manner.
 [Documentation](https://juliapomdp.github.io/QuickPOMDPs.jl/stable/discrete_explicit/), Tiger POMDP Example:

 ```julia
 S = [:left, :right]